donal/odnd-junior-3lbb/README.md

 Examples where an initiative roll isn't needed:

 * Missile fire and spells always go before enemy closes distance for melee
-* Longer weapons (those with a higher Class) strike before shorter ones when joining melee
-* Shorter weapons (those with a lower Class) strike before shorter ones when in melee

 Examples where an initiative roll is needed:

-* Who strikes first in melee with monsters that don't use weapons
+* Who strikes first in melee
 * Missile fire versus spell casting

 ### Turn order